 Vinyasa is a popular form of Yoga that is characterized by movement – both while in an asana and when moving between two asanas.
 The breath initiates all movement in a Vinyasa Yoga class, resulting in a beautiful slow flow.
 Here are seven things that teachers of Vinyasa Yoga must know:

-1. The Primacy of the Breath.
+1. The Importance of Breath.
 In a Vinyasa class, the breath helps the student move and focus on what is happening within.
 Without the emphasis on the breath, the practice becomes simply an aerobics class.

 2. Yoga Philosophy.
 Yoga is an ancient science whose origin dates back over 5,000 years; whose knowledge has been carefully passed from one generation to the next.
 The philosophy is precious, and it is important for Vinyasa Yoga teachers to acknowledge their place in Yoga history and pass on its teachings to their students.

 3. The Definition of Vinyasa.
 The common definition, today, is “flow” as in – to flow from one pose to the next.
 Traditionally, “Vinyasa” has been translated as “to place in a special way,” implying that there is an order to, and a reason for, the asanas the teacher selects.